svn2github/ninjafirewall/trunk/readme.txt

 * Plugins upload, installation, (de)activation, update, deletion.
 * Themes upload, installation, activation, deletion.
 * WordPress update.

+= Anti-Malware Scanner =

+It allows you to scan your website for malware.
+The scanning engine is compatible with the popular [Linux Malware Detect LMD](https://www.rfxn.com/projects/linux-malware-detect/ "") (whose anti-malware signatures are included with this release) and with some [ClamAV](https://www.clamav.net/ "") signatures as well.
+You can even write your own anti-malware signatures.
+See our blog for more details about that:  [Adding your own signatures to NinjaFirewall Anti-Malware](http://blog.nintechnet.com/adding-your-own-signatures-to-ninjafirewall-anti-malware/ "")

 = Stay protected against the latest WordPress security vulnerabilities =